Mirlan-code/Musical-Instrument-Recognition/README.md

 Dataset to be used - IRMAS

 ## Preprocessing
+Filtering: tracks from the dataset which have some noise or other instruments on the background, were removed (i.e. for gac, pia).
 ### Mel Spectogram:
 The Mel Spectrogram is the result of the following pipeline:
 1. Separate to windows: Sample the input with windows of size n_fft=2048, making hops of size hop_length=512 each time to sample the next window.